 Another great option for employee gifting is to sign up for season’s tickets to local sports team games (think NHL or CFL), live theatre, or a comedy club.
 Providing this kind of perk will show employees you value them, which will help drive engagement.

 Whether you are offering to reimburse employees for conferences they wish to attend or courses they want to take, offering them the opportunity to develop themselves in a professional capacity is a win-win for both your business and team member.

-While your startup may not be able to afford to send an employee to a conference in another city, there are plenty of things you can do to empower your employees to develop themselves professionally that won’t put a hole in your wallet, including:
+While your company may not be able to afford to send an employee to a conference in another city, there are plenty of things you can do to empower your employees to develop themselves professionally that won’t put a hole in your wallet, including:

 - Setting your employee up with a mentor—mentors could be your colleagues, college friends, LinkedIn connections, and even people from other departments or ranks within your organization.

 - Granting paid time off for your employee to attend an industry webinar, virtual conference, or class.

 - Buying a Lynda subscription or subscribing to another online learning platform and allowing your employee to use it to upgrade their skills.
 (Check out this blog post for a complete list of online learning resources.)

 - Hosting lunch and learns in which you can have individuals from inside and outside of the company come to your office and speak about different topics that are relevant to your team and/or industry.
 As the name implies, you host these events over lunch (and you should bring lunch in for the team to encourage attendance).